 As to when exactly this will go live, it is hard to say.
 There will need to be a significant test phase because maintaining their status as a very reliable site is very important.
 But considering they are in the latter stages of the build it could be as soon as this summer, but we may have to wait until the winter.
 Whatever the case maybe we are looking forward to its arrival.

-MintTwist – Web Design London – refreshing the web
+MintTwist – Web Design in London, UK – refreshing the web